[keith-snook.info]No Silicon Heaven then where do all the calculators go?

 ~ RIAA–1 Configuration Calculator ~

-Correct equalisation using this 4 terminal network is only obtained with 0Ω source and ∞Ω load so 'perfect' amplifiers are required either side of the network but it can incorporate a resistive source Rs if R1 is reduced by Rs ~ A resistive load RL will appear in parallel with R1 so the value R1–Rs can then be increased to accommodate RL
+Correct equalisation using this 4 terminal network is only obtained with 0Ω source and ∞Ω load so 'perfect' amplifiers are required either side of the networks but they can incorporate a resistive source Rs if R1 is reduced by Rs ~ A resistive load RL will appear in parallel with R1 so the value (R1–Rs) can then be increased to accommodate RL

-T3 µs T2 µs T1 µs Pre-populated for RIAA but can be changed
+T3 µs T2 µs T1 µs Sig.
+Figures

 ƒ= Hz ƒ= Hz ƒ= Hz Calculated –3dB corner frequencies for each T